TGIF: Text-Guided Layer Fusion Mitigates Hallucination in Multimodal LLMs: Related Work

 \subsection{Multimodal Large Language Models}

 Multimodal large language models (MLLMs) integrate the reasoning ability of LLMs with the perceptual capacity of pretrained vision encoders.
 Most follow a modular design with a frozen vision encoder, a lightweight connector, and a powerful LLM decoder.
 The connector projects visual embeddings into the text space, enabling cross-modal alignment essential for grounded reasoning.
 Early designs used simple MLP projectors~\cite{llava}, while later approaches like BLIP-2~\cite{li2023blip} and InstructBLIP~\cite{instructblip} employ query-based modules for salient visual token extraction.
+Despite architectural differences, a common assumption across these models is that penultimate visual encoder layer is sufficient for all queries.